iassc badge and pmi badge

 Difference between Business Analytics and Data Science

-The main difference between Business Analytics and data Science is that Business Analytics is finding ways to improve businesses using statistics whereas Data Science is a process which works in combination of statistics, algorithms and technology providing information for business decisions.
+The main difference between Business Analytics and Data Science is that Business Analytics is finding ways to improve businesses using statistics whereas Data Science is a process that works in combination with statistics, algorithms, and technology providing information for business decisions.

 What is Data Science?

 Data Science is a superset of Business Analytics.
 It uses raw data, structured and unstructured, to gain insights that can be used in decision making.
-Apart from business, Data Science can be used in different industries like academic, technology etc where data-related insights are required.
+Apart from business, Data Science can be used in different industries like academics, technology, etc. where data-related insights are required.

 What is Business analytics?

-Business Analytics deals with analysing information to improve business.
+Business Analytics deals with analyzing information to improve business.
 With data and statistics, a Business Analyst can make an informed decision in a more analytical manner.
-It uses structured data to analyse the business, use past data to forecast, use data visualisation to make reports on the findings.
+It uses structured data to analyze the business, use past data to forecast, and use data visualization to make reports on the findings.

 Let us discuss the key differences between Business Analytics and Data Science in a head-to-head comparison.